trevmon28/DevelopmentDataProductGuide/README.md

 # DataAlchemy

-This repository is a Hitchhiker's Guide to support the tradecraft of building data products from both traditional data (survey, census, observational studies) and big data sources (Satellite, Mobile, Text).
+Hitchhiker's collection of links to data catalogs and tools to build modern development data products from conventional (survey, census, observational studies) and big data (Satellite, Mobile, Text) sources

 ## Data Catalogs and Discovery